Gavin55555555555555/power-outage-predictor/README.md

  `"CLIMATE.REGION"` and `"NERC.REGION"` are nominal variables.
 I OneHotEncoded them before passing them into the classifier.

- The model had an accuracy of 0.61 and a F1 Score of 0.62 Both of these metrics are fairly low, demonstrating poor model performance.
+ The model had an accuracy of 0.61 and a F1 Score of 0.62 Both of these metrics are fairly low, so the model isn't very good.